trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-07-08-Raising-Creative-Kids.md

 The kickstarter project is currently under review.
 We will publish the updates about the project in the blog soon.

+We have published [a post about our plan of BBC micro:bit courses]({{
+"/blog/makerspace/2020/06/30/Microbit-Courses/" | relative_url }}) before.
+Hopefully, I will be able to introduce micro:bit to curious readers.
+DHL send me an SMS message today, saying my order is on its way.

 ## Final words

 Be creative to raise creative kids.
 You do not have to be rich for that.
 Money